GLUA-UA/glua-scripts/quartus-installer-20-1-1/README.md

 - Ubuntu 22.04 LTS
 - Ubuntu 20.04 LTS

-## Contributing
+## Wanna see more distros supported or a bug fixed?

 If you have tested this script on a distribution not listed above, please open an issue or pull request to update the list.

-## License

-This script is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for details.

-## Disclaimer
+If you find a bug, please open an issue.

-This script is not affiliated with Intel or Altera in any way.
+> Disclaimer: This script is not affiliated with Intel or Altera in any way.
 It is provided as-is with no warranty.
 Use at your own risk.